Technorely/tendermint/docs/tools/remote-signer-validation.md

 ### Step 2: Make keys for KMS
 The KMS software signing module needs a key with which to sign messages.
-In our example, we will simply export a signing key from our local Tendermint instance.
+In our example, we will simply export a signing key from our local Tenderely instance.

 ```bash
 # Will generate all necessary Tendermint configuration files, including: